Popular Front (Philippines)

 The Popular Front (Frente Popular) is a defunct political party founded in 1934 to oppose the then-dominant Nacionalista Party.

 History

 Formation and early years

-After the 1934 elections, Popular Front was established by mainly poorly organized minorities (including some Democrata Party members), and was reorganized in 1937 to be an official opposition party.
-Popular Front hardly lacked leadership, and it lacked a program, even though one of its founders, Juan Sumulong, a former senator, with the membership of former president and general Emilio Aguinaldo and Philippine Independent Church head bishop Gregorio Aglipay.
-In 43 provincial governors, only 2 Popular Front members won.
+After the 1934 elections, the Popular Front was established mainly by poorly organized minorities (including some Democrata Party members), and was eventually reorganized in 1937 to be an official opposition party.
+The Popular Front lacked leadership and a program, despite the membership of Juan Sumulong, a former senator, former president and general Emilio Aguinaldo, and Philippine Independent Church head bishop Gregorio Aglipay.
+Of the 43 provincial governor seats, only 2 Popular Front members took office.